Knagis/CommonMark.NET/README.md

 Implementation of [CommonMark] [1] specification in C#.

-This is a port of the reference implementation in C, available on [GitHub] [2], the current version passes all tests available in the specification version 2cf0750a7a.
+This is a port of the reference implementation in C, available on [GitHub] [2].
+The current version passes all tests available in the specification version 2cf0750a7a.
 The implementation follows the same approach - the source is parsed into a syntax tree that can be used to add custom processing if the application needs it and then formatted into HTML.